 The third counterfactual (3) is to change the coefficient representing manufacturing's requirements for inputs from the mining, oil, and gas industry.
-This exercise was used by Capeluck (2015b) to illustrate how changes in manufacturing's nominal requirements for primary inputs, which were linked to the rising price of oil, were predicted to change manufacturing's employment share.
-A change in a nominal direct requirements coefficient can reflect both price changes and quantity changes while a change in the corresponding real coefficient will be due to only changes in physical quantities.
-We repeat this exercise, hypothesizing that the effect estimated by Capeluck (2015b) was driven by changes in prices and that it will not be observed when we use real data.
+This exercise was used by Capeluck (2015b) to illustrate how changes in manufacturing's nominal requirements for primary inputs, which were linked to the rising price of oil, were predicted to change

-&lt;sup>14 In this exercise, we define PBS industries to match those in Capeluck (2015b).
+&lt;sup>15 In this exercise, we define PBS industries to match those in Capeluck (2015b).
 PBS industries correspond to NAICS code 54, professional, scientific and technical services.

-&lt;sup>15 Note that we are unable to distinguish whether the effects of outsourcing are due to domestic outsourcing or offshoring as both imported and domestically produced intermediate inputs are included in our input-output data.
+&lt;sup>16 Note that we are unable to distinguish whether the effects of outsourcing are due to domestic outsourcing or offshoring as both imported and domestically produced intermediate inputs are included in our input-output data.

-&lt;sup>16 In this exercise, we define FS industries to match those in Capeluck (2015b).
+In this exercise, we define FS industries to match those in Capeluck (2015b).
 FS industries correspond to NAICS codes 52, 53, 55, and 56 for employment which include finance, insurance, real estate, and leasing and business, building, and other support services.
 The FS industries for the IO data include IOIC codes 5A, finance, insurance, real estate and rental and leasing and 56, administrative and support, waste management, and remediation services.